-Professionalism and Self-Management Learning Outcomes Learning Experiences Uses self-awareness, self-management, and reflection to interact professionally with other group members, resort employees, and resort guests.
+Professionalism and Self-Management Learning Outcomes Contributes to a professional environment by managing their behaviors and emotions in response to others.
+Learning Experiences Uses self-awareness, self-management, and reflection to interact professionally with other group members, resort employees, and resort guests.
 Information on self-awareness, self-management, and reflection processes can be gathered through manuals, e-learning courses, videos, seminars, presentations, and on-snow training.
 Every day at the resort is an opportunity to practice the skills of professionalism and self-management.
 Assessment Activities Performs assessment activities - which can vary depending on conditions and group experiences - that may include actively participating in the assessment from the beginning of the day at check-in to the end of the day when results are announced.
-Interactions with examiners, other candidates, resort employees, and resort guests are all taken into consideration, as are follow-up questions or interviews with examiners after observed interactions with others.
+Interactions with examiners, other candidates, resort employees, and resort guests are all taken into consideration, as are follow questions or interviews with examiners after observed interactions with others.
 Assessment Criteria Consistently demonstrates their ability to: • Address group and individual needs for belonging. • Manage behavioral responses.